shapeshed/shapeshed.com/content/post/unix-traceroute.md

   "title": "Linux and Unix traceroute command tutorial with examples", "date": "2016-09-13T00:00:00+00:00",
   "image": "images/articles/traceroute.png",
-  "description": "Tutorial on using traceroute, a UNIX command for showing the route packets take to a network.
+  "description": "Tutorial on using traceroute, a UNIX and Linux command for showing the route packets take to a network.
 Examples of tracing a route, using IPv6, disabling hostname mapping and setting the number of queries per hop.", "tags": [
     "UNIX",
     "Linux"